We follow Adeline as she walks … “after Chapel St, to a cottage and then arrives at the Prince of Wales in Bath Street

-The Prince of Wales beerhouse on Bath Street was at the south corner of Chapel Street and Bath Street, and was there as a beerhouse until the late 1940’s at least.
+The Prince of Wales beerhouse on Bath Street was at the south corner of Chapel Street and Bath Street, and was there as a beerhouse until the late 1950’s.

-In 1960 permission was finally granted to demolish the pub premises, the shop next door (number 70 Bath Street, to the beerhouse’s north side) and six houses in Chapel Street (numbers 135 to 140 inclusive) to build a new supermarket.
+In 1960 permission was finally granted to demolish the pub premises as well as the shop next door (number 70 Bath Street, to the beerhouse’s north side) and six houses in Chapel Street (numbers 135 to 140 inclusive), to build a new supermarket.
 All are shown on the map.

 “The landlord was Mr. Green” notes Adeline.

 Born in 1820 John Green was a son of labourer and army pensioner John and Rebecca (nee Palmer) and worked initially as a silk dyer in Nottingham.

 By 1861 he was the landlord at the Sir John Warren Inn, Old Street, Nottingham with his second wife Ann (nee Hodson or Hodgson) whom he had married on March 6th, 1855.
 She was a daughter of Nottingham fell monger Robert and Mary (nee Reeder?).

 About 1862 John and Ann moved to the Noah’s Ark Inn in the Morledge, Derby, before eventually coming to the Prince of Wales beerhouse in Ilkeston with daughter Emmaline (not Arabella) and son John junior.